Hausdorff gaps and towers in P(\omega)/Fin: Basic definitions

-Now we shall define three properties of towers, similar to those known in theory of gaps.
-Before doing that, it would convenient to reveal some connections between towers and gaps.
+We shall define three properties of towers similar to properties used for classification of gaps.
+It is convenient to reveal some connections between towers and gaps first.

-Of course, every gap consists of two towers and every tower is a half of a gap (the other half can be built by induction).
-Under $\mathsf{MA}(\om_1)$ even more is true: every $\om_1$-tower is a half of $(\om_1,\om_1)$-gap (see \cite{spasojevic1} and \cite[Remark 2.4]{shelah885}).
+Every gap consists of two towers and every tower is a half of a gap (the other half can be built by induction).
+Under $\mathsf{MA}_{\om_1}$ even more is true: every $\om_1$-tower is a half of $(\om_1,\om_1)$-gap (see \cite{spasojevic1} and \cite[Remark 2.4]{shelah885}).
 However, this is not a $\mathsf{ZFC}$ theorem.
 Indeed, if an $\om_1$-tower is maximal, then it could be only half of $(\om_1,1)$-gap.
-More generally, this holds if the orthogonal of a tower is generated by one set $A$ (i.e.\ every infinite set disjoint with each member of the tower is almost included in $A$).
-Then $A^c$ interpolates any pre-gap $(\om_1, \lambda)$ having this tower as its half (if $\lambda \ne 1$).